6 Reasons to Study English in ORA’s International Environment

 The way most students study English is far from being the best way to learn the language.
 If you’re studying in your home country, surrounded by students who all have the same first language as you, perhaps being taught by a teacher who isn’t a native speaker of English either, you may find learning English is a challenge.
 But under different circumstances, you could find it much easier.

 With Oxford Royale Academy, students live and learn in an English-speaking country – whether in the UK or USA – and study surrounded by peers of a wide variety of different nationalities and with an equally wide variety of first languages.
 Our teachers are highly qualified native English speakers, too.
-The result is that students make more progress in learning English than they would have thought possible, even from just one or two weeks of study.
+The result is that students make more progress on a learn English summer school than they would have thought possible, even from just one or two weeks of study.
 Here’s why all of this, and especially our international environment, makes all the difference.

 1. Learn English from native speakers